 This class seeks to engage you in a process of seeing literature and your own writing process anew.
 We will engage with authors, in person, in public, and on the page.
 We will attend literary events and enter into conversations among writers: authors who are influenced and inspired by each other, literary critics who give us illuminating interpretations, and literary historians who open our eyes to contexts heretofore unseen.
 Students will practice writing about literature in a range of modes from the personal essay to the book review to the academic paper.
 Frequent writing workshops will be geared toward the process of revising in a collaborative environment.
 A first course in reading fictional, dramatic, lyric, and non-fiction texts, this course also challenges Amherst College students to think of themselves as writers.

 Preference given to first-year students.
 Limited to 18 students.
 10 seats reserved for first-year students.
 Fall semester.
-Professor Mireles Christoff.2019-20: Offered in Spring 2020
+Professor Mireles Christoff.2022-23: Not offered

 (Offered as ENGL 111 and SWAG 111) Using a variety of texts–novels, essays, short stories–this course will work to develop the reading and writing of difficult prose, paying particular attention to the kinds of evidence and authority, logic and structure that produce strong arguments.
 The authors we study may include Peter Singer, Aravind Adiga, Willa Cather, Toni Morrison, George Orwell, Charles Johnson, James Baldwin, Alice Munro, William Carlos Williams.
 This is an intensive writing course.
 Frequent short papers will be assigned.